 Collision Damage Waiver

-You might also consider purchasing a Collision Damage Waiver (CDW), which is the most costly coverage provided to a person renting a car.
+You might also consider purchasing a Collision Damage Waiver (CDW), which can be the most costly coverage provided to a person renting a car.
 A CDW can be beneficial to you because you are purchasing an agreement for the company to not hold you responsible for any damages or losses incurred while you a driving the rental.

-A CDW will not cover any liability you might incur when driving a rental.
+A CDW may not cover any liability you might incur when driving a rental.
 It also will not cover any driving behaviors that are risky or illegal.
 Keep in mind a CDW might be provided through your credit card if you use the card to rent the vehicle or through your own insurance policy.
 You should check with your card issuing agency to see if this coverage is offered.

 A Final Thought